PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 ```
 ### Behavior :
 - Returns the assembled `call` and its `proof`.
 Pass both directly to `wallet_addInvokeTransaction` to submit the transaction.
+- As the DAPP is the submitter, the wallet adds **no** fee withdrawal action : the DAPP submits the transaction and pays its fee (with its own paymaster or sponsor account).
+- If the number of open notes filled by `invoke` actions does not match the number of open notes created by `transfer` actions with `"OPEN"` as amount, INVALID_REQUEST_PAYLOAD is returned (before the proof generation).
 - When `simulate: true`, the proof fields (`data`, `output`, `proof_facts`) are present but empty — the returned call cannot be submitted on-chain.
 - Errors are the same as `wallet_strk20InvokeTransaction` (NOT_REGISTERED, INSUFFICIENT_PRIVATE_BALANCE, PRIVACY_LEAK, INVALID_REQUEST_PAYLOAD, USER_REFUSED_OP, API_VERSION_NOT_SUPPORTED, UNKNOWN_ERROR).
 ### Example :